-In this section the chemical exposure hazards most commonly encountered by workers in community clinics and doctors' offices and methods to control them are presented.
-Employers should carefully evaluate the potential for exposure to chemical hazards in all community clinic and doctors' offices tasks and ensure that they have an effective hazard control plan in place.
+In this section the most common chemical exposure hazards encountered by homecare providers and methods to control them are presented.
+Employers should carefully evaluate the potential for exposure to chemical hazards in all homecare tasks and ensure that they have an effective hazard control plan in place.
 This information will be useful for inclusion into hazard assessments.
-Please note, this is not designed to be an exhaustive treatment of the subject, but is rather an overview summarizing the chemical hazards most frequently encountered by workers in community clinics and doctors' offices.
+Please note, this is not designed to be an exhaustive treatment of the subject, but is rather an overview summarizing the chemical hazards most frequently encountered by homecare providers.

-The following charts taken from Volume 3 - Best Practices for the Assessment and Control of Chemical Hazards in Healthcare provide basic information about control strategies for commonly occurring chemical hazards related to tasks carried out in community clinics and doctors' offices.
+The following charts taken from Volume 3 - Best Practices for the Assessment and Control of Chemical Hazards in Healthcare provide basic information about control strategies for commonly occurring chemical hazards related to homecare tasks.
 The selection of controls must be based on a risk assessment of the tasks and environment.
 Worker education and good communication processes are critical administrative controls.
 All legislation related to the assessment of hazards, selection and use of controls must be followed.

-Potential Chemical Hazards Summary of Major Control Strategies Engineering Administrative PPE Contact with mercury through broken mercury-containing devices Elimination of mercury containing equipment.
+Potential Chemical Hazards Summary of Major Control Stra ategies Engineering Administrative PPE Contact with mercury through broken mercury-containing devices Elimination of mercury containing equipment.
 Substitution with less harmful product.
 Enclose mercury sources.
 Maintain adequate general ventilation.
 Safe work procedures including spill procedures.
 Educate workers in the nature of the hazard.
-Purchasing controls to restrict mercury containing materials from entering facility.
-Monitor work environment following a spill.
 Ensure good hygiene practices.
-Store products appropriately to Protective clothing, gloves, eye and eye protection, and respiratory protection.
+Store products appropriately to decrease exposure.
+Protective clothing, gloves, eye and eye protection, and respiratory protection.
+Exposure to hazardous drugs through administration, clean-up or spill response procedures or through contact with contaminated bedding, body fluids and laundry Proper containment when making up drugs.
+Engineered needle stick prevention devices.
+Segregation of contaminated items.
+Develop safe work procedures including spill procedures with consideration to the specific product and manufacturer's instructions.
+Develop waste handling procedures.
+Educate workers in the nature of the hazard.
+Maintain availability of appropriate equipment (including a homecare spill kit) and PPE.
+Eye protection and face shields when splashing is possible.
+Protective clothing (gowns) and gloves.

-decrease exposure.
 Exposure to latex from contact with latex gloves or components of medical devices Substitution with less harmful product.
 Maintain adequate general ventilation.
-Purchasing controls to limit latex containing materials from entering facility.
+Purchasing controls to limit latex containing materials.
 Educate workers in the nature of the hazard, hand washing after glove removal, proper glove donning and removal.
-Periodic screening of workers.
-Exposure to a variety of disinfecting and cleaning agents in routine cleaning activities related to patient care Maintain adequate general ventilation.
-Automatic diluting machines.
+Exposure to a variety of disinfecting and cleaning agents in routine cleaning activities related to client care Maintain adequate general ventilation, including opening windows as necessary.
 Purchase in ready to use concentrations to minimize handling.
 Worker education.
 Safe work procedures.
 WHMIS program and maintenance of MSDSs.
 Gloves and eye protection.
+Exposure to chemicals that may be present in a client's home Controls should be chosen to protect workers based on the chemicals encountered, quantities, concentrations and required tasks.
+Elimination.
+Substitution with less harmful product.
+Maintain adequate general ventilation.
+Safe work procedures and worker training.
+Avoidance of areas where chemicals are being stored or used, if possible.
+PPE as required based on risk assessment.
+Refer to individual MSDSs and the links provided.
+Exposure to second hand smoke in client homes Eliminate smoking.
+Substitution with smoking cessation aids.
+Maintain adequate general ventilation.
+Isolate areas where smoking is permitted.
+Develop no smoking policies for when the worker is present.
+Gather client smoking information on client intake forms in home or community settings.
+Maintain good housekeeping.
 Exposure to scented products that may induce sensitization Elimination of scented products.
 Substitution with less harmful products.
 Maintain adequate general ventilation.
-Develop scent-free policies.
+Develop scent-free policy for when the worker is present.
 Educate worker in the nature of the hazard.
-Post signage in work areas where affected workers work.